scarecrow-my/daos/src/client/java/README.md

 $ getfattr -d -m - <your path>
 ```

+* Without DAOS UNS Path

+The simple form of URI is "daos:///".
+Please check description of "fs.defaultFS" in
+[example](hadoop-daos/src/main/resources/daos-site-example.xml) for how to configure filesystem.
+In this way, preferred configurations are in daos-site.xml which should be put in right place, e.g., Java classpath, and
+loadable by Hadoop DAOS FileSystem.

+You may want to connect to two DAOS servers or two DFS instances mounted to different containers in one DAOS server from
+same JVM.
+Then, you need to add authority to your URI to make it unique since Hadoop caches filesystem instance keyed by
+"schema + authority" in global (JVM).
+It applies to the both types of URIs described above.

 ##### Tune More Configurations

-If your DAOS URI is the mapped UUIDs, you can follow descriptions of each config item in
+If your DAOS URI has no UNS path, you can follow descriptions of each config item in
 [example](hadoop-daos/src/main/resources/daos-site-example.xml) to set your own values in loadable daos-site.xml.

-If your DAOS URI is the UNS path, your configurations, except those set by DAOS UNS creation, in daos-site.xml can still
+If your DAOS URI is with UNS path, your configurations, except those set by DAOS UNS creation, in daos-site.xml can
-be effective.
-To make configuration source consistent, an alternative to configuration file, daos-site.xml, is to set
+still be effective.
+To make configuration source consistent, an alternative to configuration file, daos-site.xml, is to
-all configurations to the UNS path.
+set all configurations to the UNS path.
 You put the configs to the same UNS path with below command.

 ```bash
 # install attr package if get "command not found" error